R-T-B/TimberbornTerrainGenerator/README.md

 v1.1.3:  Tweaked how version number of save was reported to include build number.
 Again, this is unlikely to effect end users, and is more a forward facing change.

+v1.1.4:  Added buttons to original NewMapBox instead of overwriting it's VisualElement.
+Add settings as a separate dialog box.

 # Feedback

 If you have any feedback, please reach out to me at github or on Timberborn Discord in the modding channel.